What does massage do?

 - Want to relax and de-stress or don’t want deep work?
 I offer full body Swedish massage that can leave you feeling content and serene.

-I offer 1 hour and 1½ hour bodywork sessions.
+I currently offer 1½ hour bodywork sessions.

 If we are working together on a specific challenge or pain, I recommend weekly massage until you feel 80% better.
 At this point, a biweekly massage ensures that you are fully supported to move through the last phase of healing.

 I recommend monthly massage for preventative care and maintenance.
-I receive monthly massages to support myself to support you!

 I can work directly on your skin using massage cream or oil, and I can work through clothing.
 You are in control of your session, so whatever feels best to you and fits your goals works for me.
 To ensure your modesty, I professionally drape your top sheet to only expose the areas I am working on.
 If you are an active person looking to focus on specific issues, wear athletic underwear to allow for easy movement during the session.